Biden, McCarthy looking to close US debt ceiling deal for two years

 Explainer: US debt ceiling focus on 'discretionary spending' means cuts ahead https://www.reuters.com/markets/us/us-debt-ceiling-focus-discretionary-spending-means-cuts-ahead-2023-05-24/

-(Reporting by Richard Cowan, Jarrett Renshaw, Nandita Bose, David Morgan, Moira Warburton and Gram Slattery, writing by Andy Sullivan; Editing by Scott Malone, Mary Milliken, Diane Craft and Lincoln Feast.)
+(Reporting by Jarrett Renshaw, Richard Cowan, Nandita Bose, David Morgan, Pete Schroeder, Moira Warburton and Gram Slattery, writing by Andy Sullivan; Editing by Scott Malone, Mary Milliken, Diane Craft, Lincoln Feast and Chizu Nomiyama)

 ((andy.sullivan@thomsonreuters.com; +1 202 421 5603;))